Palespyder/PyProjects/Educational/README.md

 ---

-## Project 18: Supermarket Data Analysis and Visualization
+## Supermarket Data Analysis and Visualization
 **Description:**
 A project focused on analyzing and visualizing data from supermarket transactions.
 Utilizes Pandas for data manipulation and Seaborn for advanced visualizations.